-Leonard Math Non-Executive Director B.Com., CA (Resigned on 28 June 2019) Mr Math joined the Group in April 2014.
+Mr Math joined the Group in April 2014.
 Mr Math graduated from Edith Cowan University in 2003 with a Bachelor of Business majoring in Accounting and Information Systems.
 He is a member of the Institute of Chartered Accountants.
 In 2005 he worked as an auditor at Deloitte before joining GDA Corporate as Manager of Corporate Services.
 He has extensive experience in relation to public company responsibilities including ASX and ASIC compliance, control and implementation of corporate governance, statutory financial reporting and shareholder relations within both the retail and institutional sectors.
 He is currently the CFO and Company Secretary of ASX listed AVZ Minerals Limited.
-Interest in Shares & Options None Directorships held in other listed entities None Former directorships of listed companies in last three years Mako Hydrocarbons Limited (delisted / deregistered / liquidated on 4 April 2016) RMA Energy Limited (resigned 19 January 2017) Global Gold Holdings Limited (resigned 1 February 2017) Okapi Resources Limited (resigned 28 November 2017) Timothy Keating Non-Executive Director BSc Mr Keating joined the Group in November 2016 following the completion of the strategic investment in the Group by SGRF.
+None None Mako Hydrocarbons Limited (delisted / deregistered / liquidated on 4 April 2016) RMA Energy Limited (resigned 19 January 2017) Global Gold Holdings Limited (resigned 1 February 2017) Okapi Resources Limited (resigned 28 November 2017) Mr Keating joined the Group in November 2016 following the completion of the strategic investment in the Group by SGRF.
 Mr Keating is Head of Mining Investment Private Equity at SGRF, a sovereign wealth fund of the Sultanate of Oman.
 Prior to joining SGRF in 2015, Mr Keating was CEO of African Nickel Limited, a nickel sulphide development company where he grew the business through several acquisitions, project development and fund raisings.
 He also worked at Investec Bank for the Commodities and Resource Finance Team (2004 - 2010) and at Black Mountain Mine owned by Anglo American plc, in South Africa.
 He is a Non-Executive Director of Kenmare Resources plc.
-Interest in Shares & Options 250,000 Fully Paid Ordinary Shares 500,000 Performance Rights each expiring 22 May 2022 Directorships held in other listed entities Kenmare Resources plc (from 14 October 2016) Former directorships of listed None
+250,000 Fully Paid Ordinary Shares 500,000 Performance Rights each expiring 22 May 2022 Kenmare Resources plc (from 14 October 2016) None